5 examples of gamification that make Duolingo the best at user retention

 Let’s see how they did it:

 1. Educational apps face chronic user churn.
-Edtech has one of the lowest user retention rates out of all kinds of mobile apps.
+It’s the app category with the lowest user retention rates out of all kinds of mobile apps.

-2. Language learning requires long-term customer motivation.
-The app needs to exploit both extrinsic and intrinsic motivators to be fun and motivating.
+2. Language learning requires long-term user motivation.
+The user experience needs to trigger both extrinsic and intrinsic motivators to be fun and motivating.

 3. Giving users a chance to see their improvement.
 Because language learning takes so long, users need to see their growth fast, or they will quit!